hossainzarif/hossainzarif.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Doctoral Fellow specializing in Machine Learning at [Southern Illinois University, Carbondale](https://siu.edu/) where I work as a Graduate Research Assistant in the SPEED Lab under the supervision of [Ahmed Imteaj](https://ahmedimteaj.github.io/).
+I am a Doctoral Fellow specializing in Machine Learning at [Southern Illinois University, Carbondale](https://siu.edu/) where I work as a Graduate Research Assistant in the SPEED Lab under the supervision of [Dr. Ahmed Imteaj](https://sites.google.com/view/imteaj-cs?usp=sharing).

 My research is centered on building robust and secure AI systems.
 I develop methods that enhance the reliability, safety, and trustworthiness of AI in real-world environments, with expertise spanning Generative AI, Large Language Models (LLMs), Vision-Language Models (VLMs), and Federated Learning.
 Additionally, I work on scalable, efficient, and resilient AI solutions that address industry-critical challenges—particularly those involving adversarial threats, data privacy, and model robustness.